folio-org/mod-search/README.md

 x-okapi-token: [JWT_TOKEN]

 {
-  "recreateIndex": false
+  "recreateIndex": true,
+  "resourceName": "instance"
 }
 ```

-Optional parameter `recreateIndex` in request body can be set to true specified  to drop existing indices for tenant
+* `resourceName` parameter is optional and equal to `instance` by default
+* `recreateIndex` parameter is optional and equal to `false` by default.
+If it is equal to `true` then mod-search
-and create them again.
-Executing request with this parameter in query will erase all the tenant data in mod-search.
+will drop existing indices for tenant and resource, creating them again.
+Executing request with this parameter
+equal to `true` in query will erase all the tenant data in mod-search.

 ### Monitoring reindex process